Masoretic Text: Ben Asher and Ben Naphtali

-The Masorah for the most part ended in the 10th century with Aaron ben Moses ben Asher and Ben Naphtali who were the leading Masoretes of the time.
+The Masorah for the most part ended in the 10th century with Aaron ben Moses ben Asher and Ben Naphtali, who were the leading Masoretes of the time.
 Ben Asher wrote a standard codex (the Aleppo Codex) embodying his opinions.
 Ben Naphtali likely did as well, though it has not survived.
 However, the differences between the two are found in more or less complete Masoretic lists and in quotations in David Ḳimḥi, Norzi, and other medieval writers.

-The differences between Ben Naphtali and Ben Asher number about 875, nine-tenths of which refer to the placing of the accents, while the rest relate to vowels and consonantal spelling.
+The differences between Ben Naphtali and Ben Asher number approximately 875, nine-tenths of which pertain to the placement of accents, while the rest concern vowels and consonantal spelling.
 The differences between the two Masoretes do not represent solely personal opinions; the two rivals represent different schools.
 Like the Ben Ashers there seem to have been several Ben Naftalis.
 The Masoretic lists often do not agree on the precise nature of the differences between the two rival authorities; it is, therefore, impossible to define with exactness their differences in every case; and it is probably due to this fact that the received text does not follow uniformly the system of either Ben Asher or Ben Naphtali.

 Ben Asher was the last of a distinguished family of Masoretes extending back to the latter half of the 8th century.
 Despite the rivalry of ben Naphtali and the opposition of Saadia Gaon, the most eminent representative of the Babylonian school of criticism, ben Asher's codex became recognized as the standard text of the Hebrew Bible.
 Notwithstanding all this, for reasons unknown neither the printed text nor any manuscript which has been preserved is based entirely on Ben Asher: they are all eclectic.
-Aside from Ben Asher and Ben Naphtali, the names of several other Masorites have come down; but, perhaps with the exception of one—Phinehas, the head of the academy, who is supposed by modern scholars to have lived about 750—neither their time, their place, nor their connection with the various schools is known.
+Aside from Ben Asher and Ben Naphtali, the names of several other Masorites have come down; but, perhaps except for one—Pinehas, the head of the academy, who is supposed by modern scholars to have lived about 750—neither their time, their place, nor their connection with the various schools is known.

-Most scholars conclude that Aaron ben Asher was a Karaite, though there is evidence against this view.
+Most scholars conclude Aaron ben Asher was a Karaite rather than a Rabbanite.
+There is evidence to support the contrary view.